IEP — Individualized Education Program for school behavior problems

 Behavior problems at school are among the most frequent reasons that parents contact me about their children.
 Acting out in class, lying about having completed assignments, talking back to teachers, fighting with other kids, and even refusing to go to school are some of the issues that I am routinely presented with.
 If these sound familiar to you, then you’ve probably heard school staff use words like “oppositional” or “defiant” to describe your child.
 It’s also likely that your child has been given a variety of consequences for his or her defiant behavior: being held inside at recess, sent to the principal, or even suspended.

 Although we all know kids do best when feedback is immediate, schools often expect parents to fix the problem.
 Of course, if parents could, they would.
 The reality is, as parents, we can’t provide immediate feedback to our child because we are not in the school building when the misbehavior occurs.
 It’s no wonder that most parents in this circumstance feel helpless and frustrated.
-In an effort to help our child, it’s not uncommon for us desperately to resort to issuing lectures, threats and punishments to try to get our kid to behave at school.
+In an effort to help our child, it’s not uncommon for us to resort to issuing lectures, threats, and punishments to try to get our kid to behave at school.
 What I’ve noticed in my professional (as well as personal) life is that our efforts to control our child, though understandable, rarely improve the school situation — but almost always create problems in our relationship with our child.
 It’s lose-lose.

 The misbehaving child needs supports and special education to develop the emotional, cognitive, learning, and social skills needed to handle the demands of school.
 No amount of punishment can ever teach these skills.
 Once we understand the real causes that lie behind our child’s misbehavior, we can utilize one of the most powerful tools for solving school behavior problems: the Individualized Education Program (IEP).
 In my experience, behavior problems rapidly improve once an IEP is in place.